-4 Ways to Make Architectural Materials Selection More Inspiring, Effortless—and Enjoyable
+4 Ways to Improve Architectural Materials Selection

 To maintain clarity and consistency for all stakeholders across the industry, the American Institute of Architects (AIA) defines Five Phases of Architectural Design: Schematic Design, Design Development, Construction Documents, Bidding, and Construction Administration.
 Of these five stages, the first two: Schematic Design and Design Development — focused on building needs, designs, and materials — are arguably the most challenging and laborious in terms of getting started and building momentum.
 Here’s a four-step process that can make it easier to get started, explore more concepts and materials, and deliver the best designs for the project and client.